Proportional Selection in Networks: Proofs Omitted from the Main Text

-In \cref{fig:toprank_violates} we present a graph that demonstrates that \toprank and \topkatz violate Clique-Entitlement, for $k=3$.
+Below we present a graph that demonstrates that \toprank violates Clique-Entitlement, for $k=3$.
 The graph consists of 2 components, one of size $2$ that is strongly connected, say $G_1,$ and one of size $4$ that is only weakly connected, say $G_2$.

 Under the examined axiom, the nodes from $G_1$ are entitled to $1$ representative in the selected committee.
-However, the three nodes of maximal PageRank and Katz centrality all belong to $G_2$.
-As a result, no node from $G_1$ will be selected under \toprank or \topkatz.
+However, the three nodes of maximal PageRank and Katz centrality (nodes with red double lines) all belong to $G_2$.
+As a result, no node from $G_1$ will be selected under \toprank.
+The same applies to \topkatz. \qedhere